ajaybhargav/tiny-AES128-C/README.md

 All material in this repository is in the public domain.

-Modifications made to test using the [NovaProva C testing framework](http://novaprova.org/)
+Enhanced testing available using [NovaProva C testing framework](http://novaprova.org/)